luccap11/OzonoApp/README.md

 - Kotlin (Coroutines, completion handler)
 - MVVM
 - Dependency Injection
-- Retrofit2 and Volley - as HTTP client
+- Retrofit2 - as HTTP client
+- Moshi
 - Room - for persistence layer
 - Glide - for image loading.
 - LruCache - for caching data
 - LiveData - use LiveData to see UI update with data changes.
 - Espresso for instrumented tests (new for me)
+- DataBinding

 ## Application Architecture
 1. follow the rules from Architecture guidelines recommended by Google.